-Recognizing that HUDās customers often interact with a variety of HUD programs as they deliver housing or community development services, Community Compass brings together technical assistance investments from across HUD program offices, including the Office of Community Planning and Development, the Office of Housing, the Office of Public and Indian Housing, and the Office of Fair Housing and Equal Opportunity for the following programs, policies, systems, and initiatives:
+Recognizing that HUDās customers often interact with a variety of HUD programs as they deliver housing or community development services, Community Compass brings together TA investments from across HUD program offices, including the Office of Community Planning and Development, the Office of Housing, the Office of Public and Indian Housing, and the Office of Fair Housing and Equal Opportunity for the following programs, policies, and initiatives:

-- Disaster recovery and resiliency: Community Development Block Grant Disaster Recovery (CDBG-DR)
+- Disaster recovery and resiliency: Community Development Block Grant Disaster Recovery (CDBG-DR) and CDBG Mitigation (CDBG-MIT)

-- Housing for Special Populations: Housing Opportunities for Persons with AIDS (HOPWA), Section 202 Supportive Housing for the Elderly, Section 811 Supportive Housing for Persons with Disabilities
+- Housing for Special Populations: Housing Opportunities for Persons with AIDS (HOPWA), Section 202 Supportive Housing for the Elderly, and Section 811 Supportive Housing for Persons with Disabilities

 - Native American Programs: Indian Housing Block Grant and Native Hawaiian Block Grant